nychealth/EH-dataportal/README.md

-# A new frontend for the Environment and Health Data portal
+# The NYC Environment and Health Data portal - frontend development

-This repository contains a new prototype of the Environment and Health Data Portal.
+This repository contains a prototype of the Environment and Health Data Portal.
 You can view a staged development version [here](https://nycehs.github.io/ehs-data-portal-frontend-temp/).

-## General information
+## General Development

-### How you can help

-In the spirit of free software, everyone is encouraged to help improve this project.
-Here are some ways you can contribute.

-- Comment on or clarify [issues](https://github.com/nycehs/ehs-data-portal-frontend-temp/issues)
-- Suggest new features
-- Write or edit documentation
-- Write code (no patch is too small)
-- Fix typos
-- Add comments
-- Clean up code
-- Add new features

-### Requirements
+### Getting started
 You will need the following things properly installed on your computer.

 - [Git](https://git-scm.com/)
 - [Hugo](https://gohugo.io/)
 - [Grunt] (https://gruntjs.com/)

-## Development

-### Getting started

-#### Our git patterns:
-- Develop on branches labelled hotfix-, content-, or feature-.
-- Keep branch work focused on discrete tasks to avoid merge conflicts later.
+Our git patterns are to develop on branches labelled hotfix-, content-, or feature-.
+Keep breanch work focused on discrete tasks to avoid merge conflicts later.

 #### Local development:

-- On your local, start the server with ```hugo serve --environment local --disableFastRender```
+- In your local development environment, start the server by typing `hugo serve --environment local --disableFastRender` into the terminal.
-    - ```hugo serve``` starts the server - you can then browse the site at http://localhost:1313/ehs-data-portal-frontend-temp
+    - `hugo serve` starts the server - you can then browse the site at http://localhost:1313/ehs-data-portal-frontend-temp
-    - ```--environment local``` specifies that it will serve the site for the local environment, using content from ```/config/local/config.toml```
+    - `--environment local` specifies that it will serve the site for the local environment, using content from `/config/local/config.toml`
-    - ```--disableFastRender``` turns off fast render mode, so more small changes are rapidly served
+    - `--disableFastRender` turns off fast render mode, so more small changes are rapidly served
+- Develop your work.
 - Merge into development to test.
-    - Run a build with ```hugo --environment local```.
-The ```hugo``` command builds a fresh version of the site to ```/docs```.
+    - Run a build with `hugo --environment local`.
+The `hugo` command builds a fresh version of the site to `/docs`.
+This build location is specified in `config.toml`.
     - Development is served on githubpages.
 - Branches that pass testing and are ready for primetime can then be merged into main.
-- After merging branches into main, run a new build on main.
+After merging branches into main, run a new build on main.

 ## Main Components
 ### Neighborhood Reports